 A radial head subluxation causes sudden pain.
 In addition, your child won't be able to flex his or her elbow.
 The injured arm is likely to hang loosely at your child's side, and they won't move or use it.
 If your child's healthcare provider can't see them right away, go to the nearest emergency room (ER).

 What to expect in the ER

 A healthcare provider will examine the injured arm.
 An X-ray may be taken.
-The healthcare provider will then gently move the joint to release the trapped tissue.
-Your child can sit on your lap facing the healthcare provider while this is done.
+The provider will then gently move the joint to release the trapped tissue.
+Your child can sit on your lap facing the provider while this is done.
 It's likely to hurt for just a minute.
 Your child will be fine once the parts of the joint are all back in place.
 Most often, no other care is needed.

 Preventing a pulled elbow

 These tips can help prevent radial head subluxation in a child: